FrankThonig/TestCase.Selenium.Grid/README.md

 - URL of Selenium Grid Hub
 - Platform of OS of Selenium Grid Hub Nodes
-- URL of search website
+- URL of search web site
 - expected result `X` for assert

 ```